Mardaani 2: Development

 On 10 December 2018, Yash Raj Films announced that a sequel to Mardaani titled Mardaani 2 would be written and directed by Gopi Puthran, the writer of Mardaani.
 Rani Mukerji was confirmed to be reprising her role.
 Vikram Singh Chauhan and Shruti Bapna were cast in pivotal roles.
-Vishal Jethwa was cast as the antagonist, in his film debut.
+Vishal Jethwa was cast as the antagonist, marking his feature film debut.

 Filming

 Principal photography began on 27 March 2019.
-The film was extensively filmed in Kota and Jaipur in Rajasthan.
+The film was extensively filmed in Kota and Jaipur, Rajasthan.
 Filming was wrapped on 29 May 2019.

 Reception

 Box office

-The film's opening day nett domestic collection was ₹3.80 crore.
+The film collected ₹3.80 crore on its opening day.
 In the next two days, it earned nett ₹6.55 crore and ₹7.80 crore respectively.
 It grossed ₹67.12 in worldwide areas, consisting of ₹56.63 crore (Indian gross) and ₹10.49 crore (overseas gross).

 Critical response

-The film was received positive reviews from critics alike.
 Times of India gave the film 3.5 out of 5 stars describing Mukerji as "the force behind this gritty drama".
 Hindustan Times said that "Rani Mukerji steals the show in a soul-stirring and well timed thriller".
 NDTV gave the film 3 out of 5 stars calling Mukerji as Good As Ever In This Cop-On-A Mission Thriller.
 Bollywood Hungama gave the film 3.5 out of 5 stars praising the screenplay and performances of Mukerji and Jethwa.
 India Today gave the film 3 out of 5 stars praising Puthren's direction and Jethwa's performance.